flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Use ACLs: Tailscale ACLs can restrict which devices can use the exit node and what subnets or ports they can access, adding an extra layer of control.
 - Separate home network: Ideally, the exit-node home server runs on a network segment separate from your personal devices to reduce risk.

-# Tailscale Exit Node: Safety and Best Practices

-## 1. The most important point (reassurance first)
+## Tailscale exit node: safety and best practices

 Tailscale exit nodes are NOT public VPNs.